aznamingtool/AzureNamingTool/README.md

 **NOTE**

-For many the steps, a sample proces is provideed, however, there are many ways to accomplsih eash step.
+For many the steps, a sample proces is provided, however, there are many ways to accomplsih each step.

 - On the **<>Code** tab, select the **<>Code** button and select **Download ZIP**